belak/go-plugin/README.md

 go-plugin is a wrapper around go-resolve which makes it easy to load plugins based on a whitelist and blacklist which depend on each other.

+# Types of Plugins

+There are two types of plugins.
+Providers and Optional plugins.

+Providers are always loaded by the system, regardless of the whitelist/blacklist.
+They can still take arguments, even from optional plugins.

+Optional plugins are loaded based on the whitelist/blacklist.

+# Plugin Requirements

+Each plugin needs to be a function which runs the code to load that plugin.
+Any type in the method signature will be handled using injection.
+Any returned error will halt plugin loading and return that error from Registry.Load.

 # Important Dependencies

 [go-resolve](https://github.com/belak/go-resolve) does most of the heavy lifting